Hepsor logo

 Market risk

-The Group’s income and operating cash flows are substantially independent of changes in market interest rates.
-The Group actively uses external and internal borrowings to finance its real estate development projects in Estonia and Latvia.
-A project’s external financing is either in the form of a bank loan or investor loan from minority interest holders denominated in Euro.
+Changes in interest rates affect the Group’s revenues and cash flows.
+The Group actively uses both external and internal resources to finance its real estate development projects in Estonia, Latvia, and Canada.
+External project financing is either through bank loans or investor loans provided by minority shareholders, which are denominated in euros.

 Credit risk